andreaskuster/black-parrot-branch-predictor/README.md

 In this section, we will have a look at all branch predictor implementations, their functionality and there performance.

+### Static Branch Predictors
+Static branch predictors are very simple predictors used mostly in the earliest designs.
+They do not rely on the branch history at runtime, but rather predict on the bases of the branch type.

 ### Always Not Taken
 The always not taken branch predictor is a static and ultra light-weight (area, power) branch predictor.
 Like the name already reveals, it simply predicts all branches as 'not taken'.